-The ultimate goal of this I-Plan is to restore the primary contact recreation use in the 21 bacteria impaired segments (Appendix C) in the Project area by reducing concentrations of the indicator bacteria Escherichia coli (E. coli) to levels established in the TMDLs.
+The ultimate goal of this I-Plan is to restore the primary contact recreation use in the 242 bacteria impaired segments (Appendix C) in the Project area by reducing concentrations of the indicator bacteria Escherichia coli (E. coli) to levels established in the TMDLs.
 Based on the TMDL reports and the technical support document, the following reduction goals are identified for the segments to meet the criteria defined in the state water quality standards:

-For the Upper Trinity TMDL bacteria loading reductions of 44 percent to 67 percent;

-- For Cottonwood Creek and Grapevine Branch TMDL bacteria loading reductions of 64 percent to 84 percent; - For the Lower West Fork Trinity and associated impaired tributaries TMDL bacteria loading reductions of 25 percent to 98 percent; and - For the Mountain Creek Lake tributaries TMDL bacteria loading reductions of 41 percent to 83 percent.
+- For the Upper Trinity TMDL bacteria loading reductions of 44 percent to 67 percent; - For Cottonwood Creek and Grapevine Branch TMDL bacteria loading reductions of 64 percent to 84 percent; - For the Lower West Fork Trinity and associated impaired tributaries TMDL bacteria loading reductions of 25 percent to 98 percent; and - For the Mountain Creek Lake tributaries TMDL bacteria loading reductions of 41 percent to 83 percent; and - For the Sycamore Creek TMDL bacteria loading reductions of 45 percent to 96 percent.